eth-sri/eth-sri.github.io/_blogposts/mnbab.md

 ### Neural Network Verification
 In a nutshell, the neural network verification problem can be stated as follows:

-*Given a network and an input, prove that in a small region around that input no [adversarial example](https://openai.com/blog/adversarial-example-research/) exists.*
+*Given a network and an input, prove that all points in a small region around that input are classified correctly, i.e., that no [adversarial example](https://openai.com/blog/adversarial-example-research/) exists.*

 To formalize this a bit, we consider: a network $f: \mathcal{X} \to \mathcal{Y}$, an input region $\mathcal{D} \subseteq \mathcal{X}$, and a linear property $\mathcal{P}\subseteq \mathcal{Y}$ over the output neurons $y\in\mathcal{Y}$, and we try to prove that